 RM: So this is all you have?

 BJ: Today we only live with the necessities and we could not feel happier, free from the burden of stuff.
-"Living with less" has allowed us to "live more," by opening time in our lives to do the things we enjoy doing.
+“Living with less” has allowed us to “live more,” by opening time in our lives to do the things we enjoy doing.
 Our lives are now based on experiences versus stuff.
-Living simply has even allowed us to rent our home when we're gone to fund our holidays, weekend getaways, and trips abroad.
+Living simply has even allowed us to rent out our house when we’re away; it helps fund our holidays, weekend getaways, and trips abroad.

 RM: One simple takeaway for living with less–beyond composting and carrying bags to the market?

-BJ: Our Zero Waste lifestyle is based on applying the 5 R's: Refuse, Reduce, Reuse, Recycle, Rot.
+BJ: Our Zero Waste lifestyle is based on applying the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot.
 The most important thing one can do to stop waste and clutter entering the home is to simply say no. Think before accepting something that is handed out to you.
 Turn down flyers, freebies, party favors, business cards, single-use plastics (such as flimsy grocery bags), and fight junk mail.
-Accepting these things not only creates a demand to make more, they are a waste of resources and once they are brought into our home, they add to the clutter and require effort to dispose of them later.
+Accepting these things creates a demand to make more; they are a waste of resources and once they are brought into our homes, they add to the clutter and require effort to dispose of later.
 Refusing is the first rule to living a Zero Waste simple lifestyle.
-Give it a try, you'll be amazed how much stuff you'll be able to stop from coming in.
+Give it a try, you’ll be amazed by how much stuff you’ll be able to stop from coming in.

 Above: Zero Waste Home is available on Amazon for $13.72.

-You can read more on Bea in an interview that Gardenista editor Michelle Slatella did several years ago for her New York Times column when they were neighbors.
+You can read more about Bea in a profile that Gardenista editor Michelle Slatella wrote several years ago for her New York Times column when they were neighbors.